- Chart

 Strengths

-- Strong regional presence and brand recognition in the Midwest.
+- Strong regional brand recognition and customer loyalty.

 - Experienced management team.